Online Bandit Learning with Offline Preference Data for Improved RLHF: Introducing the Preference-Warmed Posterior Sampling Algorithm

 where $P(R_{t} \given A_{t}, \Dcal_{t-1}, \theta) = P(R_{t} \given A_{t}, \theta)$ and $P(A_{t} \given \Dcal_{t-1}, \theta) = P(A_{t} \given \Dcal_{t-1})$.
 The posterior of $\vartheta$ also changes, and hence, $\vartheta_{t+1} \sim \Ncal (\theta_{t+1}, \Ibf/\lambda^{2})$ with $\theta_{t+1} \sim \nu_{t+1}(\theta).$ We regard $\beta$ to be a known parameter.
 We relax this in Section \ref{sec:empirical}.

 \end{enumerate}

-\begin{remark} The presented algorithm is an adaptation of the meta-PS algorithm to our setting.
-A prior is usually assumed as given in Bayesian algorithms.
-In equation \eqref{eq:informed_prior}, we construct an informed prior using the offline preference dataset.
+\begin{remark} In equation \eqref{eq:informed_prior}, we construct an informed prior using the offline preference dataset.
 This step can be intractable.
-Similarly, the posterior update step in \eqref{eq:posterior_update_theta} is also usually intractable, unless the distributions we are working with have a conjugacy property.
+Similarly, the posterior update of Equation \eqref{eq:posterior_update_theta} is also usually intractable, unless the distributions we are working with have a conjugacy property.
 In which case, we resort to various approximations.
-In Section \ref{sec:practicalwarmPref-PS}, we present a practical version of this algorithm by introducing a loss function that approximates Steps 2 and 5 of the above algorithm.
-As we will show in Section~\ref{sec:analysis}, while the algorithm presented above is a natural extension of posterior sampling for the use of an offline preference dataset, it requires significantly different theoretical analysis with many novel elements. \end{remark}\begin{remark}\textit{Extension to the case of online preference feedback:} In Appendix \ref{appendix:warmtsof}, we present the warm Posterior Sampling with Online Feedback (\texttt{warmTSOF}) algorithm wherein the learning agent has the option to ask for preference feedback between two actions.
-However, the agent incurs a cost every time it asks for such feedback.
-This has applications in active learning \citep{ren2021survey, margatina2021active} and crowd-sourcing data from experts for large language models \citep{mishra2021cross, korbak2023pretraining}.
-We present some preliminary empirical results and defer the theoretical analysis to future work. \end{remark}
+In Section \ref{sec:practicalwarmPref-PS}, we present a practical version of this algorithm by introducing a loss function that approximates Steps 2 and 5 of Algorithm \ref{alg:Prefwarm-PS}.
+This loss function is independent of the size of the action space, and hence, is extendable to infinitely-many armed bandit settings as well.